RawanAlsaedi/Diabetes-analysis/README.md

 8. Age (`age`)

-## Target Variable
+## Target
-The target variable represents whether an individual has diabetes or not, with binary values:
+The target variable represents whether an individual has diabetes or not:
 - 0 :  No diabetes
 - 1 :   Diabetes

 ## Model

-**K-Nearest Neighbors (KNN)** was used to predict diabetes, with the model being trained on the dataset and evaluated using key performance metrics such as `accuracy`, `precision`, `recall`, and `F1-score`.
+**K-Nearest Neighbors (KNN)** algorithm  was used to predict diabetes, with the model being trained on the dataset and evaluated using key performance metrics such as `accuracy`, `precision`, `recall`, and `F1-score`.

 ## Model Report